LibriConvo: Simulating Conversations from Read Literature for ASR and Diarization: Conclusion

 \section{Conclusion}

-This work presented a comprehensive methodology for generating realistic simulated multi-speaker conversational datasets with controlled temporal dynamics and acoustic characteristics.
-By addressing key limitations in existing approaches—particularly the lack of semantic coherence in utterance selection and the presence of implausible temporal gaps in annotated data—we developed a pipeline which aims to produce conversational simulations suitable for enhancing the training and evaluation of both diarization and ASR systems.
+This paper presented the implementation of the previously proposed SASC framework as a conversational-speech corpus and benchmark for speaker diarization and automatic speech recognition (ASR), and evaluates the resulting dataset using strong baseline systems.
+It addressed key limitations of earlier simulated multi-speaker conversational datasets, particularly the lack of semantic coherence in utterance selection and the presence of implausible temporal gaps in annotated data.
+To overcome these issues, we developed a pipeline designed to generate conversational simulations that better support the training and evaluation of both diarization and ASR systems.

 Our approach leverages the CallHome corpus with external VAD-based temporal boundary detection, applies temporal compression to reduce unnaturally long silences, and incorporates semantically coherent utterances from LibriTTS organized by source text.
 The integration of physically plausible room impulse responses through a realism-based selection strategy further enhances the acoustic authenticity of the generated data.
 The resulting dataset -- named LibriConvo -- comprises 240.1 hours of simulated conversations across 1,496 dialogues with 830 unique speakers, organized into speaker-disjoint train, validation, and test splits.